robertgetino/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In Step 2, I went to the Active Directory Users and Computers, or ADUC, and created an OU (Organizational Unit) and named it "_EMPLOYEES".
 Next, I created another OU called "_ADMINS".
-Going back to the "_EMPLOYEES" OU, I created an employee name, "John Doe".
+Going back to the "_EMPLOYEES" OU, I created an employee name.
+In this project, it is "John Doe".
 </p>
 <br />